iterorganization/IMAS-ParaView/docs/source/installing.rst

 ..
   TODO: add local installing documentation, maybe wait until ggd-vtk goes open source?
-  As it needs to be installed with IMASPy.
+  As it needs to be installed with IMAS-Python.